foodcoops/foodcoops.github.io/global-foodsoft-platform.md

 Because we don't have a legal status, we've asked [Sense.Lab](https://senselab.org/) to handle receiving donations.
 This is a German non-profit involved with several initiatives for a better world.
-When donating, please use [their account details](https://senselab.org/spenden), making sure to mention _foodcoops.net_ and your foodcoop name as a subject in the bank transfer.
+When donating, please use [their account details](https://senselab.org/spenden), making sure to mention _foodcoops.net_ and your foodcoop's name as a subject in the bank transfer.

 # Request a new instance

-Please read at first our [Terms of Service](/tos) before you request a new instance.
+Please read at first our [Terms of service](/tos) before you request a new instance.
 If you agree to it send an email (in German or English) to [support@lists.foodcoops.net](mailto:support@lists.foodcoops.net) with the following information:

    * Name of your foodcoop